Seq2seq (Sequence to Sequence) Model with PyTorch

 self.word2count[word] += 1

-The Lang Class is a class that will help us make a dictionary.
+The Lang class is a class that will help us make a dictionary.
 For each language, every sentence will be split into words and then added to the container.
-Each container will store the words in the appropriate index, count the word, and add the index of the word so we can use it to find the index of a word or finding a word from its index.
+Each container will store the words in the appropriate index, count the word, and add the index of the word so we can use it to find the index of a word or find a word from its index.

 Because our data is separated by TAB, you need to use pandas as our data loader.
-Pandas will read our data as dataFrame and split it into our source and target sentence.
-For every sentence that you have,
+Pandas will read our data as a dataFrame and split it into our source and target sentence.
+For every sentence that you have, you will normalize it to lower case, remove all non-characters, convert to ASCII from Unicode, and split the sentences so you have each word in it.

 #Normalize every sentence